Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/Incident-Report.md

 ## Executive Summary

-*Status: Active hunting.* Someone gained unauthorized access to the Northpeak Logistics estate on the evening of June 16, 2026, across a mixed Windows and Linux environment.
+*Status: All phases solved.* Someone gained unauthorized access to the Northpeak Logistics estate on the evening of June 16, 2026, across a mixed Windows and Linux environment.
 This report captures my investigative steps, the hurdles I hit, and the process I'm using to learn KQL and threat hunting.

 ## Methodology